Complete ban on evictions & more protection for renters

 Recognising the additional pressures the virus may put on landlords, the Government has also confirmed that the three month mortgage payment holiday announced previously will be extended to landlords whose tenants are experiencing financial difficulties due to the virus.
 This will alleviate the pressure on landlords, who will be concerned about meeting mortgage payments themselves, and will mean no unnecessary pressure is put on their tenants as a result.

 At the end of this period, landlords and tenants will be expected to work together to establish an affordable repayment plan, taking into account tenants’ individual circumstances.

-The Government has also put a complete ban on evictions and additional protection for renters.
-You can read more here.
+You read about the housing and accommodation provisions the Government has made here.
 The Government has said that no renter who has lost income due to Coronavirus will be forced out of their home, nor will any landlord face unmanageable debts.